 Then affirm to yourself that you know what you’re doing because you’ve done it before.

 For me I stay in my lane.
 When others told me I should apply for jobs in IT, or I got offered sales positions I turned them down.
 I know I’m not as competent in those areas, and so my lack of confidence in myself is going to show in the interview.

 Your best bet for improving your confidence before an interview is to apply for jobs that you are certain of your competence, knowledge and experience in.

 If you’re lacking the experience, then take 6-12 months to develop your competence in the field you want to be in, while working another job to pay the bills.

 This is another one that has worked well for me.

 There was one company in particular I applied for that I went all in with my preparation for.
 I read everything about the company, what they had done and was up to.

-I even went as far as to put together several ideas that they could implement in a very creatively designed portfolio, based on what their company focus was.
+I even went as far as to put together several ideas that they could implement to help them achieve their business goals in a very creatively designed portfolio, based on what their current company focus was.

 As if that wasn’t enough I also anticipated every single possible question they could have asked, and came up with answers beforehand for each.

 Since I had over-prepared beyond even what I’m sure the interviewers were expecting I was confident long before I walked through the doors.